micw/docker-lxc/README.md

 Docker Hub: [micwy/lxc](https://hub.docker.com/r/micwy/lxc)

+I'm very impressed, how much pulls this image gets.
+Please let me know how you use this (just create an issue at github), I'll add this to the "Use-Cases" section.

 ## Why?

 In some cases, it might be usefull to run full-blown operating systems in a docker environment which have "state", primarily meaning to have a persitent root volume.
 With docker only, this is not possible since docker does not allow / to be a volume.
 This is where LXC comes into play.
 LXC provides a process isolation similar to docker but with statefull root filesystems.
 Unfortunately, with the rise of docker, management tools for docker are much more widespread and sophisticated than those for LXC.